Half Marathon Recovery Week

 Intensity:

-Skip all hard sessions.
-No intervals, threshold runs or race pace efforts.
-You can include short, relaxed strides if your legs feel good.
+Skip all hard sessions for now.
+Avoid intervals, threshold runs or any race pace efforts during this period.
+However, you can include a few short, relaxed strides if your legs feel good and comfortable.

 Long Run: